henrietta-k/adapt-learning-wiki/Accessability.md

 **heading** - A heading for a section of the page.

+**link** - An interactive reference to an internal or external resource that, when activated, causes the user agent to navigate to that resource.

 **main** - The main content of the page.
 There should only be one 'main' landmark per page.

 **menu** - A type of widget that offers a list of choices to the user.